scotcoin/czarwallet/README.md

 ----------

 - Deterministic wallet addresses (BIP 32-based)
-- Supports the majority of Counterparty functionality
+- Supports the majority of Czarparty functionality
 - Fully-AJAX driven
 - Anonymous
 - Runs in the browser, with keys created in memory